 UI is structured as a partnership between the federal government and the states and territories.
 States and territories set the parameters of their unemployment programs within federal guidelines, including payroll tax rates and wage bases for covered workers.
 State unemployment insurance taxes are paid by employers and remitted to the federal UI trust fund, where each state has a separate account for covering normal unemployment insurance benefits.

-The federal unemployment insurance (UI) trust fund finances the costs of administering unemployment insurance programs, loans made to state unemployment insurance funds, and half of extended benefits during periods of high unemployment.
+The federal unemployment insurance (UI) trust fund finances the costs of administering unemployment insurance programs, loans made to state unemployment insurance funds, and half of the extended benefits during periods of high unemployment.
 Unemployment insurance programs pay benefits to covered workers who become involuntarily unemployed and meet specified eligibility requirements, such as actively looking for a job.

 When the Great Recession and the long period of high unemployment that followed hit state UI reserves particularly hard, 36 states borrowed from the federal fund.
 By the start of 2018, all states but California and the US Virgin Islands had repaid their outstanding balances.
 Loans from the federal fund can be repaid by reducing the credit employers can claim against FUTA taxes and through other add-ons.
 States can also take private loans to shore up reserves.
 At the beginning of 2018, Michigan, Pennsylvania, and Nevada had outstanding private loans.Manage your unemployment claims with a software that is efficient, cost-effective, and easy-to-use, while meeting all federal and state guidelines.